Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Introduction

-Our derivations show clearly that the frequently employed UV EE of the $\mathrm{CFT_{2}}$ can only partially determine the asymptotical behavior of the coefficients of the boundary directions but no help on the energy generated direction.
-Remarkably, we find the EE in the IR region of a perturbed CFT$_{2}$ provides exactly sufficient condition to fix the energy generated direction and the residue freedom on the boundary directions.
-This is because the IR EE is determined by both the UV and IR energy scales, representing different values on the energy generated direction.
-Therefore, with both the UV and IR EE, we can fix the asymptotical form of the geodesic length in the bulk, which in turn leads to the metric of the dual geometry, the anticipated asymptotic AdS$_{3}$.
-The pure AdS$_{3}$, the gravity dual of the massless CFT$_{2}$, is accordingly obtained by taking the mass scale of the perturbed CFT$_{2}$ to massless limit, which is equivalent to take the correlation length of the perturbed CFT$_{2}$ to infinity.
-Moreover, the covariant case can be easily obtained with the same pattern.
+Our derivations demonstrate that the frequently used UV entanglement entropy (EE) of the $\mathrm{CFT_2}$ can only provide partial information about the asymptotic behavior of the boundary directions.
+However, it does not offer any direct insight into the energy-generated direction.
+Remarkably, we find that the entanglement entropy in the IR region of a perturbed CFT$_2$ provides the sufficient condition to determine both the energy-generated direction and the residual freedom in the boundary directions.
+This is because the IR EE is determined by both the UV and IR energy scales, which correspond to different values along the energy-generated direction.
+Therefore, by combining both the UV and IR EEs, we can uniquely determine the asymptotic form of the geodesic length in the bulk.
+This, in turn, leads to the determination of the metric of the dual geometry, which is found to be the anticipated asymptotic AdS$_3$.
+The pure AdS$_3$, which serves as the gravity dual of the massless CFT$_2$, is obtained by taking the mass scale of the perturbed CFT$_2$ to the massless limit.
+This corresponds to taking the correlation length of the perturbed CFT$_2$ to infinity.
+Moreover, the covariant case can be derived using the same approach, following the same underlying pattern.

-Our results confirm, given EE of a CFT$_2$, one can derive the dual geometry.
-More details of the CFT are provided, more specifically the dual geometry can be fixed.
-However, we find that, the ratio the numerical factors of the UV to IR EE must be $2$ in order to have a gravity dual.
-We conjecture this might be a necessary condition for a CFT$_{2}$ to have a dual gravity.